 Before you invest in mutual funds, you should do your homework.
-And fortunately, we're here to help you with that!
 Which funds are the best to use?
 Will you choose to use mutual funds, closed-end funds, ETFs, and/or individual stocks and bonds?

 Let’s take a look at several so-called disadvantages of mutual funds, and how you can avoid them.

 If fees were hidden, those hidden fees would certainly be on the list of disadvantages of mutual funds.
-The hidden fees that are lamented are properly referred to as 12b-1 fees.
-While these 12b-1 fees are no fun to pay, they are not hidden.
-The fee is disclosed in the mutual fund prospectus and can be found on the mutual funds’ web sites.
+The hidden fees that are lamented are properly referred to as "12b-1 fees."
+While these fees are no fun to pay, they are not hidden.
+The fee is disclosed in the mutual fund prospectus and can be found on the mutual funds’ websites.
 Many mutual funds do not charge a 12b-1 fee.
 If you find the 12b-1 fee onerous, invest in a mutual fund that does not charge the fee.
-Hidden fees cannot make the list of disadvantages of mutual funds because they are not hidden and there are thousands of mutual funds that do not charge 12b-1 fees.

-If you sell a mutual fund, you have access to your cash the day after the sale.
-ETFs, stocks and closed-end funds require you to wait three days after you sell the investment.
-I would call the “lack of liquidity” disadvantage of mutual funds a myth.
-You can only find more liquidity if you invest in your mattress.
+How quickly can you get your money if you sell a mutual fund, compared to ETFs, stocks, and closed-end funds?
+If you sell a mutual fund, you typically have access to your cash the day after the sale.
+ETFs, stocks, and closed-end funds require you to wait two days after you sell the investment.
+The “lack of liquidity” disadvantage of mutual funds is a myth.

-Should a sales charge be included in the disadvantages of mutual funds list?
+Should a sales charge be included in the list of disadvantages of mutual funds?
 It’s difficult to justify paying a sales charge when you have a plethora of no-load mutual funds.
-But, then again, it’s difficult to say that a sales charge is a disadvantage of mutual funds when you have thousands of mutual fund options that do not have sales charges.
-Sales charges are too broad to be included on my list of disadvantages of mutual funds.
+But then again, it’s difficult to say that a sales charge is a disadvantage of mutual funds when you have thousands of mutual fund options that do not have sales charges.
+Sales charges are too broad to be included on the list of disadvantages of mutual funds.

-If you buy or sell a mutual fund, the transaction will take place at the close of the market regardless of the time you entered the order to buy or sell the mutual fund.
-I find the trading of mutual funds to be a simple, stress-free feature of the investment structure.
+If you buy or sell a mutual fund, the transaction will take place at the close of the market, regardless of the time you entered the order to buy or sell the mutual fund.
+The trading of mutual funds can be a simple, stress-free feature of the investment structure.
 However, many advocates and purveyors of ETFs will point out that you can trade throughout the day with ETFs.
-If you decide to invest in ETFs over mutual funds because your order can be filled at 3:50 pm EST with ETFs rather than receive prices as of 4:00 pm EST with mutual funds.
+If you decide to invest in ETFs over mutual funds because your order can be filled at 3:50 p.m.
+EST with ETFs rather than receive prices as of 4:00 p.m.
+EST with mutual funds.

-In addition, retirement plans (IRAs, 401ks, etc.) are not impacted by capital gains distributions.
-There are also strategies to avoid the capital gains distributions including tax-loss harvesting and selling a mutual fund prior to the distribution.
+In addition, retirement plans (e.g., IRAs, 401ks) are not impacted by capital gains distributions.
+There are also strategies to avoid capital gains distributions, including tax-loss harvesting and selling a mutual fund prior to a distribution.